felype-carvalho/amazon-page-clone/README.md

 cd amazon-page-clone/src/
 ```

-3- Open *index.html* fil.
+3- Open *index.html* file.
 If you are using VSCode, you can use the Live Server extension to run an application on localhost:5500.

 4- (Optional) You can make changes to the project using the Tailwind CLI build process.
 In the root folder of the project, enter the command to run the build.
 ```